-1 f) Coordination with social enterprise stakeholders, including people's organizations, non-2 government organizations, and multi-sectoral and multi-disciplinary pool of experts from 3 the academe, practicing professionals, business, industry, youth, women and other concerned sectors to provide advice and technical assistance on matters pertaining to 4 SEs.
-5 6 7 SEC.
+- f) Coordination with social enterprise stakeholders, including people's organizations, non-government organizations, and multi-sectoral and multi-disciplinary pool of experts from the academe, practicing professionals, business, industry, youth, women and other concerned sectors to provide advice and technical assistance on matters pertaining to SEs. - 20 Sec.
 7. Role of LGUs in SE Development.
-LGUs shall be encouraged to incorporate viable 8 SE development plans in their local plans and collaborate with SEs.
-9 10 SEC.
-8. Social Enterprise Development Fund.
-There shall be included in the budget of the 11 DTI under the annual General Appropriations Act an initial amount of Nine Hundred Million Pesos (P900,000,000.00) for the establishment of a Social Enterprise Development Fund 12 (SEDF) which shall be utilized as grants to SEs for the plans set forth under the PRESENT 13 14 program.
-15 16 The SEDF shall be allocated for: 17 a) Six Hundred Million Pesos (P600,000,000.00) for value-chain financing; and b) Three Hundred Million Pesos (P300,000,000.00) for enterprise development services.
-18 19 20 After the first year of implementation, such sums as may be necessary to fund the SEDF 21 shall be included in the budget of the DTI under the annual General Appropriations Act.
-22 23 Plans for the utilization of the SEDF shall be developed by the CSED for approval by the 24 Council.
-25 26 CHAPTER III 27 INCENTIVES AND BENEFITS FOR SOCIAL ENTERPRISES 28 SEC.
-9. Special Credit Windows.
-The Land Bank of the Philippines, Development Bank of the 29 30 Philippines and other government financial institutions shall establish special credit windows for 31 the unique needs of SEs that are backed by a guarantee fund, as provided by Section 10 of this 32 Act, for the following purposes: 33 34 a) Credit line for business development loan or working capital loan to cover the 35 operational and management expenses of an existing business or income generating 36 project, including receivable financing or purchase of additional inventory, soft or b) Fixed assets financing to cover acquisition of fixed assets like machineries and equipment, motor vehicle, or acquisition of lot for project site or construction of a plant and building and the improvement thereof;
+LGUs shall be encouraged to 21 incorporate viable SE development plans in their local plans and collaborate with SEs.

+Sec.
+8. Social Enterprise Development Fund. - There shall be included in the budget of the DTI under the annual General Appropriations Act an initial amount of Nine Hundred Million Pesos (P900,000,000.00) for the establishment of a Social Enterprise Development Fund (SEDF) which shall be utilized as grants to SEs for the plans set forth under the PRESENT program.

-franchise development packages;
+- 27 The SI - The SEDF shall be allocated for: - a) Six Hundred Million Pesos (P600,000,000.00) for value-chain financing; and - b) Three Hundred Million Pesos (P300,000,000.00) for enterprise developmentservices.

+After the first year of implementation, such sums as may be necessary to fund the SEDF shall be included in the budget of the DTI under the annual General Appropriations Act.

+Plans for the utilization of the SEDF shall be developed by the CSED for approvalby the Council.

+CHAPTER III

+INCENTIVES AND BENEFITS FOR SOCIAL ENTERPRISES

+8 Sec.
+9. Special Credit Windows. - The Land Bank of the Philippines, 9 Development Bank of the Philippines and other government financial institutions shall 10 establish special credit windows for the unique needs of SEs that are backed by a 11 guarantee fund, as provided by Section 10 of this Act, for the following purposes:
-intangible investments such as trade fair participation or acquisition of software or c) Value chain financing to cover any of the value chain activities such as production, processing and marketing;

-- d) Domestic letter of credit or trust receipt to provide a stand-by credit facility for the SE borrower for the purchase of product inputs, equipment, machinery, implements, and spare parts, whereby payment of which is guaranteed and to be made to the seller by the lending institution, provided all documents conform with the terms and conditions of the credit; and - 9 10

-- e) Revolving Credit Line for re-lending to finance the livelihood project requirements of endborrowers, - 11 12
+- a) Credit line for business development loan or working capital loan to cover the operational and management expenses of an existing business or income generating project, including receivable financing or purchase of additional inventory, soft or intangible investments such as trade fair participation or acquisition of software or franchise development packages; - b) Fixed assets financing to cover acquisition of fixed assets like machineries and equipment, motor vehicle, or acquisition of lot for project site or construction of a plant and building and the improvement thereof; - 20 c) Value chain financing to cover any of the value chain activities such as21 production, processing and marketing; - d) Domestic letter of credit or trust receipt to provide a stand-by credit facility for the SE borrower for the purchase of product inputs, equipment, machinery, implements, and spare parts, whereby payment of which is guaranteed and to be made to the seller by the lending institution, provided all documents conform with the terms and conditions of the credit; and - e) Revolving Credit Line for re-lending to finance the livelihood projectrequirements of end-borrowers.

-13 SEC.
-10. Social Enterprise Guarantee and Surety Fund.
-There shall be established a Social 14 Enterprise Guarantee and Surety Fund (SEGSF) which shall be funded from equity 15 contributions of government financial institutions.
-The SEGSF shall be administered by the 16 Small Business Corporation to enable SEs to access non collateralized and other appropriate financing while mitigating the risks involved in SE sector lending, The SEGSF shall be used to 17 provide guarantee cover to participating financial institutions and other parties in extending 18 19 financing to SEs: Provided, That the fund may also be used to cover the performance bond of 20 SEs for their transactions.
+Sec.
+10. Social Enterprise Guarantee and Surety Fund. - There shall be established a Social Enterprise Guarantee and Surety Fund (SEGSF) which shall be funded from equity contributions of government financial institutions.
+The SEGSF shall be administered by the Small Business Corporation to enable SEs to access non collateralized and other appropriate financing while mitigating the risks involved in SE sector lending, The SEGSF shall be used to provide guarantee cover to participating financial institutions and other parties in extending financing to SEs: Provided, That the fund may also be used to cover the performance bond of SEs for their transactions.